 I didn’t start out life wanting to be an Alexander Teacher.
 If it wasn’t for those years of chronic discomfort, I’d had in my younger years, I would probably never have found it.

 It didn’t solve all my problems, but it has been a literal life-saver.

 And I continue to use and build on my skills all the time in order to be as comfortable in my body as I can.

 I went through an AmSAT approved 3-year, 1600-hour training program and graduated in 2003.
 I’ve been teaching in St. Paul, Minnesota ever since.
 I primarily teach students privately one-on-one but also teach introductory group classes in the area.

 I love what the Alexander Technique has to offer because it is simple and extremely practical.

 I’m inspired by how the Alexander Technique can help people make positive changes in their lives.

 Often the simple things in life prove to be sources of endless learning and exploration.
 That’s why I’m continually fascinated by this work more than 20 years since my first Alexander lesson.

 I regularly do continuing education with a wide variety of senior teachers in my field and in related fields.
 In 2010, I completed a six month course in the Art of Breathing with Jessica Wolf.
 In 2016 I completed a post graduate course with John Nicholls.

-When I am not helping my students find more ease in their daily lives I am dancing, dreaming up next year’s Halloween costume or spending quality time out of doors.
+When I’m not helping my students learn how to be more comfortable in their bodies, you’ll find me dancing with my husband, telling jokes, writing, dreaming up next year’s Halloween costume or spending quality time out of doors.